 The best attempt for each WebAssign quiz and homework is the score that is counted.
 The WebAssign homeworks and quizzes are open-book and open-note.
 You may have someone help you with the WebAssign homeworks, but NOT with the quizzes.
+Keep in mind that you will not have access to any outside help on exams or discussion quizzes.

 If you feel your answer is correct, but WebAssign marks it wrong, see your TA during office hours or email your TA.
-You have one week from the due date to take care of this.
+You have one week from the assignment due date to take care of this.

 For questions on how to use WebAssign contact WebAssign Support or post on the Canvas Discussion board for help from your classmates.
-Often just using a different browser solves the problem.
+Often just switching to a different web browser solves the problem.

 3g.
-Lecture Participation and/or Video Checkpoint Bonus Points
+Bonus Points